 It accomplishes its task yet lays claim to no merit.

-Finally, along with this talk of enlightenment it is important to concede that enlightenment doesn’t make us less human.
-It doesn’t change us: our DNA, or the emotions than flow from DNA’s instruction set.
-Our core emotions and our original nature remain untouched.
-Enlightenment simply and essentially neutralizes who we think we are, and in doing so returns us to our original nature.
+Finally, along with this talk of enlightenment it’s essential to recognize that enlightenment doesn’t make us less human.
+It doesn’t change us, our DNA, or the emotions than flow from DNA’s instruction set.
+Our core emotions and our original nature remain unaffected.
+Enlightenment simply and essentially neutralizes who we think we are, and in doing so returns us closer to our original nature.
 Chapter 16 describes it beautifully:

 I do my utmost to attain emptiness;